 Visitors walking downhill meant these are day visitors, going to the carpark where their driver or guides are waiting.
-While those sweaty visitors clambering uphill, are guests who have booked stay at the lodges.
+While those sweaty visitors clambering uphill, are guests who have booked a stay at the lodges.

 The mountain walking paths are somewhat narrow but animal and human beings co-exist just fine.
-The ambience of the village is decidedly rustic and will appeal for those who looking for a laid-back vacation.
+The ambience of the village is decidedly rustic and will appeal to those who looking for a laid-back vacation.

 Daxu Ancient City @ Yangshuo

 The 3rd day saw us going southward to explore Yangshuo county, about an hour drive from Guilin.
-Enroute to our cruise at Lijiang, our driver took us to the county popular Daxu Ancient city (Gu Cheng), alongside the Li Jiang.
+En route to our cruise at Lijiang, our driver took us to the county popular Daxu Ancient city (Gu Cheng), alongside the Li Jiang.

 A street-side vendor selling one of the fruits in season.
 In the pic, you see the Wampee (Huang pi) fruits, which are most often sold in bunches.
 Juicy, a little crunchy and with its unique fragrance, the fruit requires effort to feast on the flesh within.
 The grape-like fruit tastes sweet, with a hint of sourness while the larger, brown-yellow ones tend to be sweeter in flavour.

-A sign of the time, with the China revolution manifesto artwork now being used as a marketing material.
+A sign of the time, with the China revolution manifesto artwork now being used as marketing material.
 China has since come a long way indeed.

 Karst Mountainscape @ Li Jiang

-Before reaching the Li Jiang River Cruise, our driver drove us up the Chuan Shan Hill to check out scenic spots.
+Before reaching the Li Jiang River Cruise, our driver drove us up Chuan Shan Hill to check out scenic spots.
 This was the 1st lookout point.
 I don’t particularly like the lighting but is good to record for memories.

-The karst mountainscape is typical of Guilin landscape and living in this region is like living with a Chinese drawing.
+The karst mountainscape is typical of the Guilin landscape and living in this region is like living with a Chinese drawing.
 A surreal feeling indeed.

 Go River Cruising @ Li Jiang

-The massive crowd at the Li Jiang River Cruise ticket office was one of letdowns of the trip.
+The massive crowd at the Li Jiang River Cruise ticket office was one of the letdowns of the trip.
 After a 2-hr queue, we were given a 2-min time frame to board our ferry, failing which our tickets will be void.
-In the ferry, the loud chatter from excited children, locals and the cramped non-aircon interior really sunk the experience.
+On the ferry, the loud chatter from excited children, locals and the cramped non-aircon interior really sunk the experience.
 I just wished we did not come for this cruise.
 Be reminded to avoid the peak periods when visiting Guilin.